aryaprasad08/slouch/README.md

 Assembly process:

-1. Install Feather board using mounting standoffs.
+1. Install Feather board in case.

-2. Route I2C wiring to the IMU.
+2. Secure LiPo battery with outer wiring.

-3. Secure LiPo battery internally.
+3. Route I2C wiring to the IMU.

 4. Adjust strap to fit user properly for calibration.

-Tolerance adjustments were made across early prints to improve fit and prevent movement during wear.
+Wiring was placed and secured along a flexible band to improve fit during wear.

 ### Initial Assembly